Mayerch1/discord-ext-servercount/README.md

-### discord-ext-help
+### discord-ext-servercount

-An extension to create an interaction based Help Menu.
+An extension to update the servercount of popular bot lists.

 **There are no front-facing docs for this and it's not on PyPI.**